Alfresco/alfresco-content-app/docs/extending.md

 }
 ```

-As you can see, the unique properties get merged together in a single object.
+You can see the unique properties get merged together in a single object.
-However the last non-unique property always wins and overwrites the previous value.
+However the last non-unique property overwrites the previous value.

-As per current design it is not possible to delete any application property from the plugin.
+Using the current design it is not possible to delete any application property from the plugin.
-The loader engine supports only overwriting values on purpose.
-Many components however support the `disabled` property you can change from external definition:
+The loader engine only supports overwriting values.
+Many components however support the `disabled` property you can change using an external definition:

 Before: Plugin 1